Ever wondered why gyms are always swamped with sales walk-ins? I’ll tell you why…

 Getting your staff into gear!

 Recruiting and training the right people is paramount.
-The role of the Fitness Instructor is so important in keeping members interested and motivated.
+The role of the Fitness Instructor is crucial in keeping members interested and motivated.
 Regular interaction and fitness inductions are vital in terms of keeping track of members’ fitness achievements and milestones.
-It is recommended Fitness Instructors have member check-ups weekly, making them feel like they are progressing and are on the right track to achieving their fitness goals.
+It is recommended Fitness Instructors have member check-ups weekly.
+This will make them feel like they are progressing and are on the right track to achieving their fitness goals.

 Club fitness apps and competitions

 Keeping up with the times also involves creating facebook groups and Instagram accounts that are regularly active for members to post, tag and engage with others.
 You want them to feel part of a community.
 Offers, specials and deals should also be sent out via text and email, with referral schemes being put in place.
-For example, get four days free day passes if referred a friend, or a free gym bag or half price on a supplement product of your choice.
+For example, get four free day passes if referred a friend.
+Or, receive a free gym bag and half price on a supplement product of your choice.
 However, before offering these deals make sure research is done into what members want as a reward.

 Organise club events

-This could involve organising monthly themed events like free mini bootcamps whereby everyone is dressed up in military outfits including the instructors, nutrition seminars, supplement promotion days, free PT signup tasters for the weekend, charity bike rides or runs, mini-triathlons etc.
+This could involve organising monthly themed events like free mini bootcamps, nutrition seminars, supplement promotion days, free PT signup tasters for the weekend, charity bike rides or runs, mini-triathlons etc.

 Whether it be through member feedback forms, Facebook comments, or online satisfaction surveys, members want to be heard.
 Valuing customer satisfaction is of upmost importance for your gym.
 Listening to their wants and needs will go a long way in keeping membership rates high.
 It can be as simple as, going through all the feedback forms and tallying up the top two or three most popular responses for improvement, and then implementing a viable solution.
 For example, if 80 pecent of people were stating the uncleanliness of the change rooms as feedback, then make this priority number one.